Frequently Asked Questions

 What is the Feral Cat Coalition of Oregon (FCCO)?

 FCCO is a non-profit spay/neuter program that was founded in 1995.
-We have helped more than 130,000 cats and remain the only organization in the area dedicated to providing the level of services that we do for feral and stray cats.
-For each feral or stray cat in our care we request a donation of just $50, but never turn a caregiver away even if they cannot contribute.
+We have helped more than 140,000 cats and remain the only organization in the area dedicated to providing the level of services that we do for feral and stray cats.
+For each feral or stray cat in our care we request a donation of just $50.
 This program is known as trap-neuter-return.

 Are you part of the Humane Society?